cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           #### When other options are better

           * When content doesn’t require imagery.
-Suggest using the half width link blob pattern instead.

           * When there are multiple paragraphs of copy.
         variation_specs: >-